-Updated with AI-powered nudity filter for iOS and Android phones, and some price changes.
+Updated with addition of web filtering for Chrome, Firefox and Opera on Android.
 This review was originally published Feb.
 14, 2019.

 The company behind MMGuardian was founded in 2012, following the fairly common story of founders who were experiencing issues with controlling their own kids' device usage.
 That seems to have led to a kitchen-sink approach: MMGuardian has virtually every feature you can think of, but the user interfaces on both Android and iOS are horribly outdated and often frustrating to use.